eislab-cps/d7024e/tutorials/1-creating-go-project/README.md

 # Introduction
 This tutorial contains instructions how to create a Golang project according to best practice.
-We are going to use CPS [go-template](https://github.com/eislab-cps/go-template), which includes a working GitHub action and a simple CLI example.
+We are going to use CPS [go-template](https://github.com/eislab-cps/go-template), which includes a working GitHub action and a simple Command Line Interface (CLI) example.

-## Create a fork of the `go-template` project.
+## Create a fork of the `go-template` project
 1. Open browser and go to: [https://github.com/eislab-cps/go-template](https://github.com/eislab-cps/go-template)
 2. Click on Fork (depicted inside the red circle)
 ![fork](imgs/fork.png)